AouladLahceneOussama/facebook-pages-content-share/README.md

 - Users get notified weekly about the number of posts shared.
 - Share immediate posts on Facebook pages.
 - Share scheduled posts on Facebook pages.
+- Share text content or media content like images, video ( will be added soon )